Economy of Africa: Infrastructure

 According to the researchers at the Overseas Development Institute, the lack of infrastructure in many developing countries represents one of the most significant limitations to economic growth and achievement of the Millennium Development Goals (MDGs).
 Infrastructure investments and maintenance can be very expensive, especially in such areas as landlocked, rural and sparsely populated countries in Africa.

 It has been argued that infrastructure investments contributed to more than half of Africa's improved growth performance between 1990 and 2005 and increased investment is necessary to maintain growth and tackle poverty.
 The returns to investment in infrastructure are very significant, with on average 30–40% returns for telecommunications (ICT) investments, over 40% for electricity generation, and 80% for roads.

 In Africa, it is argued that to meet the MDGs by 2015, infrastructure investments would need to reach about 15% of GDP (around $93 billion a year).
 Currently, the source of financing varies significantly across sectors.
 Some sectors are dominated by state spending, others by overseas development aid (ODA) and yet others by private investors.
 In sub-Saharan Africa, the state spends around $9.4 billion out of a total of $24.9 billion.

-In irrigation, SSA states represent almost all spending; in transport and energy a majority of investment is state spending; in Information and communication technologies and water supply and sanitation, the private sector represents the majority of capital expenditure.
+In irrigation, sub-Saharan African states represent almost all spending; in transport and energy a majority of investment is state spending; in Information and communication technologies and water supply and sanitation, the private sector represents the majority of capital expenditure.
 Overall, aid, the private sector and non-OECD financiers between them exceed state spending.
 The private sector spending alone equals state capital expenditure, though the majority is focused on ICT infrastructure investments.
 External financing increased from $7 billion (2002) to $27 billion (2009).
 China, in particular, has emerged as an important investor.